-The Pacific International Kayak Association -PIKA- is a group of paddling enthusiasts based in the Lower Mainland of British Columbia who are dedicated to exploring local lakes and wilderness ocean locations on BC’s west coast by kayak.
+The Pacific International Kayak Association -PIKA- is a sea kayak club based in the Lower Mainland of British Columbia.
+We are dedicated to exploring local lakes, rivers and ocean on BC’s west coast by kayak.

-The club was formed in 1997 and currently has more than 100 members.
-PIKA organizes paddling trips throughout the year and holds monthly socials, offers clinics and courses to members and represents the interests of sea kayakers in BC.
+The club, formed in 1997, has more than 100 members.
+We organizes paddling trips throughout the year, hold monthly socials, offer clinics and courses to members and represent the interests of sea kayakers in BC.

 What we do

 PIKA offers a calendar of paddling trips starting with the Polar Bear Paddle on January 1st and continuing through the year.
 Trips range from day paddles on Lower Mainland lakes, rivers, and inlets to longer trips of 3 to 14 days in areas such as the Broken Group Islands, Gulf Islands, Sunshine Coast, God’s Pocket, Central Coast, Broughton Archipelago and other wilderness areas of interest.

 For a look at our calendar, see Trips.

 Becoming a member

 Our members hail from just about every community in the Lower Mainland (Fraser Valley) including Abbotsford, Chilliwack, Langley, Surrey, Burnaby, Vancouver, Coquitlam, Pitt Meadows, Maple Ridge, Mission and Belcarra.
 Our international members hail from Texas.